gregschullo/tech-documentation/docs/development/ansible/ansible-overview.md

 ## Inventory

 - Defaults to being saved in /etc/ansible/hosts
-- Specify different inventory using i\<path> option on the command line
+- Specify different inventory using <path option on the command line
 - The preferred practice in Ansible is to not store variables in the main inventory file.

 ## YAML